astropy/astropy-workshop/00-Install_and_Setup/UPDATING.md

     % cd astropy-workshop
     % git status

-If this does NOT report any modified files, all you have to do to update the workshop files is
+If this does NOT report any modified files in your local copy of `astropy-workshop`, all you have to do to update the workshop files is

     % git pull

-If there are modified files reported, your best option (which *will destroy* any local file changes you made):
+If there are modified local files reported, your best option (which *will destroy* any local file changes you made):

     % git fetch --all
     % git reset --hard origin/master